auth0/jwks-rsa-java/README.md

 #### Network error
 There's a special case for Network errors.
 These errors represent timeouts, invalid URLs, or a faulty internet connection.
 They may occur when fetching the keys from the given URL.
 They are raised as a `SigningKeyNotFoundException` instance with an `IOException` cause.

-If you need to detect this scenario, check the cause matches an `IOException`.
+If you need to detect this scenario, check that the cause matches an `IOException`.

 ```java
 try {